aejmelaeus/NServiceBus.SequenceGate/README.md

 ## Sequence

-The messages are sequnce anchored using the `long` datatype.
-The DateTime class can be used in the publishing endpoint when the time is synchronized between the publishing nodes.
+The messages are sequence anchored using the `long` datatype.
+The DateTime class can be used in the publishing Endpoint.
+The time is expected to be reasonably synchronized between the publishing nodes.

 ## Persistence